catalyst-cloud/catalystcloud-docs/source/database.rst

   | 09e93fcd-c384-4be1-b9ec-c6101d960f45 | bfe87861-5780-4a4a-af4b-47b045400de6 | db1-backup | COMPLETED | None      | 2019-03-28T00:22:42 |
   +--------------------------------------+--------------------------------------+------------+-----------+-----------+---------------------+

-Destroy the instance and recreate using the backup as source:
+Destroy the instance and create a new one using the backup as a source:

 .. code-block:: bash

   $ openstack database instance delete db-instance-1     # wait for it to be deleted...
-  $ openstack database instance create db-instance-1 c1.c1r4 \
+  $ openstack database instance create db-instance-1-rebuild c1.c1r4 \
     --size 3 \
     --volume_type b1.standard \
     --databases myDB \